 DTSC is hosting two Permit Criteria symposia this Spring and several subsequent roundtables in an effort to guide their SB 673 implementation process.
 SB 673 requires that DTSC consider criteria for vulnerable populations, cumulative impacts, and setback distances from locations for sensitive receptors, such as schools, daycare centers, and hospitals.
 Meaningful public participation and best available science will be important to the development of cumulative impact standards and policy considerations for issuance of a hazardous waste facility permit.

 DTSC encourages you to participate in both symposia and all subsequent roundtables either in person or on the web.
-Please register for the event below:

 March 27, 2017 Symposium Documents: